Overview and Application Process

 The purpose of the Scholarly Concentration in Global Health is to train globally-minded physicians in the practice, research, and study of health and its determinants with the goal of equipping students to improve health equity worldwide through robust integration of global health throughout their undergraduate medical training.
 This concentration is designed to provide students with a more thorough experience in global health, aiding in identifying and experiencing global health in various contexts in order to demonstrate the breadth of the diverse ways in which one can engage in global health practice.

-Overall Goal: Train globally-minded physicians by providing integrated global health education across all stages of medical school (foundation, application and integration) and facilitating the attainment of meeting the specified competencies (Appendix A).
+Overall Goal: Train globally-minded physicians by providing integrated global health education across all stages of medical school (foundation, application and integration) and facilitating the attainment of meeting the specified competencies.
 Integrated into this will be global health related content through core materials, experiential learning, mentorship by a UNC faculty involved in global health, a scholarly project and the development of a student portfolio of global health engagement.

 Program Structure and Highlights

 - Attend at least two global health lectures or events per semester (six total in Foundation phase).
 A list of potential events, including the OGHE Global Health Forum, IGHID Friday AM conference series, UNC School of Public Health lectures and other local events can be found on the OGHE website under resources.

 - Meet with assigned UNC SOM global health mentor at least twice in Foundation phase to discuss focus of global health interests, needed support and plans for engagement.

 - Meet with global health librarian to discuss initial ideas for scholarly concentration project or paper and begin literature review.

 - Participate in a global health related elective or research project between MS1 and MS2 years of at least 4 weeks duration.